 In addition to the above, British racing legends seen at the Birkett over the years include:

 Archie Scott-Brown, Barrie Williams, Gerry Marshall, Peter Baldwin and Ian Flux.
 Denis Jenkinson who famously navigated Stirling Moss to his 1955 Mille Miglia victory was a regular in the early days whilst more recently we have seen 2012 FIA Formula 2 Champion, Luciano Bachetta and 2016 British GT Champion, Flick Haigh.
-From other four-wheeled disciplines luminaries include Roger Clark, Britain’s first winner of a World Championship Rally, former Ladies World Rally Champion, Louise Aitken-Walker and John Button, Rallycross star and father of Jenson.
+From other four-wheeled disciplines luminaries include Roger Clark (Britain’s first winner of a World Championship Rally), former Ladies World Rally Champion Louise Aitken-Walker and John Button, Rallycross star and father of Jenson, whilst two-wheeled drivers of note include 2014 World Superbike Champion Sylvain Guintoli.

 Several prominent marque founders have used the Birkett in order to demonstrate their early designs: